-- Delicious three-course lunch
+- Delicious three to four course lunch

 - Discover the exciting world of wild flowers

 - Learn the rules of sustainable foraging

 - Includes information sheets and recipes on the wild foods prepared